jrwlx/ml/README.md

 Run:
 When running code, make sure Conda Environment is active.
-Uncomment lines 28-44 to create and train model with best possible accuracy or
+Uncomment lines 28-44 to create and train model with best possible accuracy.